lucas-fern/lucas-fern.github.io/_posts/2021-05-20-slime-simulation.md

 > My additions to the code can be found [here on my GitHub](https://github.com/lucas-fern/Slime-Simulation) in case you wanted to create your own simulations with obstacles.

+## Method for Adding Obstacles
+To make the simulated slime navigate an obstacle requires us to change the behaviour of the slime such that it can never move into certain areas of the window.
+I will cover how we define the obstacles in the next section, but to make it so that the slimes are obstructed simply requires implementing a function in the `.compute` shader file to check if a specific part of the map is blocked, and then consider this when moving the slime cells.

+This is the addition to the movement code of the slime cells, which is run in parallel for each of the millions of cells.
+It checks whether each of the cells is within a wall, and rotates them randomly in place if they are.

+{% highlight C %}
+...
+else if (InBlocked(newPos)) {
+	random = hash(random);
+	float randomAngle = scaleToRange01(random) * 2 * 3.1415;

+	newPos.x = pos.x;
+	newPos.y = pos.y;
+	agents[id.x].angle = 0.5 * randomAngle;
+}
+...
+{% endhighlight %}